William Horwood FAQ

 B What books are to come?

-The Codburg Conspiracy, co-authored with Helen Rappaport and published under the name James Conan, is also due to be published in 2009.
+The Codburg Conspiracy, under the name James Conan, was due to be published in 2009 or 2010, but has been postponed.

 B How can I get copies of the books?